The Place: Plains, GA

 Across town at Koinonia farms, a man called Clarence Jordan was putting forth the very revolutionary idea that black and whites should be able to live together in peace.
 For this, his community was bombed and its people threatened.
 It was during this turbulent time that Clarence wrote the Cotton Patch Gospels, which became the inspiration for the Broadway play of the same name by Tom Key and Harry Chapin.

 At some point, a couple named Millard and Linda Fuller were going through their own form of spiritual crisis and wound up at Koinonia, bringing with them vision and an entrepreneurial spirit.
-From the idea created at Koinonia called ‘partnership housing,’ would emerge Habitat for Humanity International.
+From the idea created at Koinonia called ‘partnership housing,’ would emerge Habitat for Humanity International, which has now built more than 200,000 homes in eighty-six countries.

 Yet, when Clarence died, Millard had to drive his body into town because no funeral home would come to take it.
 When Jimmy Carter ran for governor in 1972, his campaign was so concerned that he would lose his own county that they developed a strategy of working from the outside-in, creating a momentum in all the other counties in Georgia that they hoped would so overwhelm his native county, they would have no choice but to vote for their controversial native son.